 Tips to Making This Eggplant Dip Recipe

 For this eggplant dip recipe, I use what are commonly called Japanese eggplants.
-You can use other eggplants, such as graffiti eggplants, often called Sicilian eggplants, or Italian-style eggplants, but other eggplant varieties are too small or too bitter.
+You can use other eggplants, such as graffiti eggplants, often called Sicilian eggplants, or Italian-style eggplants, but most other eggplant varieties are too small or too bitter.

 A vital component of this eggplant dip recipe is the chilli bean paste.
 There are lots of variations of this paste, but the paste that you want is labelled Chili Bean Sauce and it usually states that it’s made from Sichuan-sourced chillies with broad beans.

 When it comes to the final texture of our eggplant dip, I’ve experimented with both pounding the dip in a mortar and pestle and using a food processor to further break down the eggplant into dip-friendly pieces.
-Lara likes the eggplant pieces to be larger than I do, whereas I prefer the textures of Middle-Eastern dips such as muttabul and baba ga.
+Lara likes the eggplant pieces to be larger than I do, whereas I prefer the textures of Middle-Eastern dips such as muttabul and baba ganoush.
 Experiment and find what you like best.

 Eggplant Dip Recipe